Denis MacShane: Minister for Europe

 In 2002, he became Minister for Europe in the reshuffle caused by the resignation of Estelle Morris.
-He was appointed a member of the Privy Council in 2005.
+He was appointer a member of the Privy Council in 2005.

 MacShane was a supporter of the 2003 invasion of Iraq and strongly supported Tony Blair's foreign policy, including in relation to the Middle East.
 Later in 2003, he criticised Muslim community leaders, saying they did not do enough to condemn acts of Islamic terrorism.

 During a meeting of Durham Labour Students in 2004, MacShane described Gordon Brown's five economic tests for joining the European single currency as, "a bit of a giant red herring."
 When contacted by The Scotsman newspaper about whether or not he made the comments, he responded: "Jesus Christ, no. I mean, 'red herring' is not one of my favourite metaphors.
 If you think any Labour MP saying the Prime Minister's most important policy is a red herring, then they would not survive long in the job."
 He had been recorded on a dictaphone, and the tape was played on both the Today programme and BBC News 24.

 In March 2005, MacShane signed on to the Henry Jackson Society principles, advocating a proactive approach to the spread of liberal democracy across the world, including by military intervention.
 The society also supports "European military modernisation and integration under British leadership".

 Following the 2005 general election, MacShane was dropped from the government.
-After returning to the backbenches in 2005, he was appointed as a delegate to the Council of Europe and the NATO Parliamentary Assembly.
+After returning to the backbenches in 2005, he was appointer as a delegate to the Council of Europe and the NATO Parliamentary Assembly.
 MacShane wrote in Tribune magazine in 2006, "I have no idea why I was removed as a minister, and it does not worry me in the slightest."